The Bushcraft Show Timetables & Map?

-This year, all weekend ticket holders are welcome to arrive from noon on Thursday 26th August and stay until noon on Tuesday 31st August.
+This year, all weekend ticket holders are welcome to arrive no earlier than noon on Friday 24th May 2024.

 Yes, there is a truly vast area of woodland surrounding the showground that will facilitate all kinds of hammock and tarp configurations for individuals, or group set-ups.
 We ask that you respect the trees that you use for attachment points – and do please remember to remove all paracord.